eficode-academy/git-katas/submodules/README.md

 Go to the `product` repository.

-1. Run `git submodule add ../component/ include`.
+1. Add component as a submodule of product by running `git submodule add ../component/ include`.
 2. What does your working directory look like?
 3. Does `git status` look like you expect?
 4. What if you cd to `include`?